 To explain the first recognition, I have to back up four years in time.
 I am meeting a group of 15 freshmen on the first day of their high school orientation.
-I will be their Mentor for the next four years, and this is my first crack at setting them up for success.
+I will be their Mentor for the next four years and this is my first crack at setting them up for success.
 What do I want to tell them?
 What golden nugget of wisdom shall I proffer?
 I decide to keep it simple and as real as possible.
 I tell them that if I could change anything about how I did high school, I would be more kind and I would care less about being cool.
 Sounds easy, but it’s not, especially not in the world of teenagers.
-So I challenged the group to join me in a pledge to be the least cool cluster in the whole school.
+So I challenge the group to join me in a pledge to be the least cool cluster in the whole school.

-We didn’t talk much about that pledge over the next four years.
+After that, we didn’t talk much about that pledge over the next four years.
 Some of us were more successful than others in the work.
 At times we remembered to prioritize the real over the fake.
 At other times we forgot, tried to be cool but weren’t, and so we ended up honoring the pledge by accident.

 A few weeks ago, I attended the Senior Dinner, kicking of a sentimental goodbye season that will culminate in graduation day in early June.
-Each Senior Cluster toasted, roasted and recognized their respective Mentor—I believe I was described as, “not so bad, as long as you follow some of his very specific instructions.”
+Each Senior Cluster toasted, roasted and recognized their respective Mentor—I believe I was described as “not so bad, as long as you follow some of his very specific instructions.”
 I did appreciate their words, but the highlight was the special recognition that they bestowed upon me.